clifford2/vigil-local-container/README.md

 Valerian Saliou, the author of Vigil, makes a container image available on Docker Hub as [valeriansaliou/vigil-local](https://hub.docker.com/r/valeriansaliou/vigil-local/).
 It is built `FROM scratch`, which means probe scripts don't work.

 This code builds a container image for `vigil-local` **with a BusyBox shell to support probe scripts**.
-It supports only `x86_64` for now.
+It is currently tested on only `x86_64` only, but can be built for `aarch64` too.

 ## Run

 To use this image, you need to create a configuration file first.
 See the "Configuration" section of Valerian's [repo](https://github.com/valeriansaliou/vigil-local), or the [`vigil-local.cfg.example`](vigil-local.cfg.example) sample file in this repo.

-An image build from this code is available in the [GitHub container registry](https://github.com/clifford2/vigil-local-container/pkgs/container/vigil-local).
+A `x86_64` container image build from this code is available in the [GitHub container registry](https://github.com/clifford2/vigil-local-container/pkgs/container/vigil-local).

 You can run it with: